AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 outfit).
 To open the shared inventory stash, press `I`.
 To open the whole team's belongings (personal and stashed), press `T`.
-To manage items on the ground (trigger or fling it directly not putting it into any inventory to save time), press `G`.
+To manage items on the ground (trigger or fling it directly, not putting it into any inventory to save time), press `G`.

 To pick up an item from the ground to the pointman's outfit, press `g` or `,`.
-Items that have some direct use (melee weapon or armor) will be equipped in the personal equipment outfit while if it has no direct use or the equippment outfit is full, the item will be moved to the shared inventory.
+An item that has any direct use (melee weapon, armor, or a bonus item) will be equipped in the personal equipment outfit while if it has no direct use or the equippment outfit is full, the item will be moved to the shared inventory.

-When you are managing items in the inventory or on the ground, you should choose the item with the LMB or arrows and `RET` buttons to get the item management menu.
+When you are managing items in the inventory or on the ground, you can choose the item with the LMB or arrows and `RET` buttons to get the item management menu.
 You may want to choose all items from the particular location by pressing `*`.

-You may want to cycle among the characters' inventory outfits without leaving the inventory menu.
-To do that, you may press `<` or `>` to check different
-inventories: character's outfit, stashed inventory, objects on the ground, etc.
+If you want to cycle among the characters' inventory outfits without leaving the inventory menu, you need to press `<` or `>` to check different inventories: character's outfit, stashed inventory, objects on the ground, etc.

 Quite often, you will need to modify your environment somehow.
 There are numerous ways how to do that, so try and experiment!